 Signs of Computer Hacks

-Kick out any dodgy extensions and beef up your security with tips from secure your browser.
+Kick out any dodgy extensions and beef up your security with tips from our guide, How to Secure Your Web Browser.

 Stay sharp!
 Spot these signs early, and you’re less likely to be caught out.
 If any more trouble arises, check out our guides on cloud storage safety and email security tips to keep those digital gremlins at bay.